floodfx/liveviewjs/apps/liveviewjs.com/docs/05-lifecycle-of-a-liveview/intro.md

 # Lifecycle of a LiveView

-We are going to look at the lifecycle of LiveViews in detail to see when each LiveView method (e.g. `mount`, `handleEvent`, `render`, etc) are called during the lifecycle so you can better understand how to use them.
+We are going to look at the lifecycle of LiveViews in detail to see when each LiveView method (e.g.,  `mount`, `handleEvent`, `render`, etc) are called during the lifecycle so you can better understand how to use them.

 ## HTTP and Websocket